-4.3 The objectives below have been developed alongside the vision to help steer the spatial framework.
+4.2 The objectives below have been developed alongside the vision to help steer the spatial framework.
 They are crosscutting statements which could be met through a number of different projects, and have been identified based on the feedback from the consultation and baseline reviews.

-SO1 Opening up access to the surrounding countryside and encouraging more active lifestyles, ensuring safer active travel journeys for all community demographics and helping to reducing childhood obesity SO2 Improving the quality of the physical environment across the town and surrounding residential areas through a combination of retro-fit urban greening, public realm improvements and creating new active travel links. encouraging greater dwell time and more frequent, active travel journeys - both supporting community wellbeing and healthier lifestyles SO3 Maximising the opportunity to open up the riversides to bring amenity and natural character into the town centre and offering access to an underused and hidden feature SO4 Opportunities to attract more employment, leisure and retail to support a longer-term, stable residential community and creating an attractive town offer, capturing spend locally SO5 Making the most of underutilised heritage buildings and vacant sites to support greater provision of community facilities, community spaces and development potential SO6 Creating better quality connections between well paid, local jobs and the town centre in order to support its future vitality and independent uses S07 Encouraging resilience by capitalising upon Earby's entrepreneurial spirit, supporting local start-ups and independents within the town through physical and non-physical interventions SO8 Enhance the town centre environment so that it is welcoming, safe and attractive to reinforce the town's independent retail, cultural, visitor and commercial offers SO9 Improving the quality of existing residential environments closest to the town centre & promoting opportunities for new housing for families, first time buyers and Assisted Living
+- Opening up access to the surrounding countryside SO1 and encouraging more active lifestyles, ensuring safer active travel journeys for all community demographics and helping to reducing childhood obesity - Improving the quality of the physical environment SO2 across the town and surrounding residential areas through a combination of retro-fit urban greening, public realm improvements and creating new active travel links. encouraging greater dwell time and more frequent, active travel journeys - both supporting community wellbeing and healthier lifestyles - Maximising the opportunity to open up the Beck to SO3 bring amenity and natural character into the town centre, offering access to an underused and hidden feature and promoting the better management of waterways to reduce flood events - Opportunities to attract more employment, leisure SO4 and retail to support a longer-term, stable residential community and creating an attractive town offer, capturing spend locally - Making the most of underutilised heritage buildings SO5 and vacant sites to support greater provision of community facilities, community spaces and development potential - Creating better quality connections between well SO6 paid, local jobs and the town centre in order to support its future vitality and independent uses - Encouraging resilience by capitalising upon Earby's SO7 entrepreneurial spirit, supporting local start-ups and independents within the town through physical and non-physical interventions - Enhance the town centre environment so that it SO8 is welcoming, safe and attractive to reinforce the town's independent retail, cultural, visitor and commercial offers - Improving the quality of existing residential SO9 environments closest to the town centre & promoting opportunities for new housing for families, first time buyers and Assisted Living

-CHAPTER FIVE The spatial framework CONSULTATION DRAFT
+CHAPTER FIVE The spatial framework